-- Some plants emit chemical compounds that inhibit other plants’ growth.
+- Some plants emit chemical compounds that inhibit the growth of other plants.

 Does companion planting work?

-Unfortunately, many of the companion planting benefits mentioned above are not supported by scientific evidence.
-There is no evidence that planting alliums next to beans, will prevent the latter from growing.
-In fact, many gardeners reported doing just that with no problem.
+Unfortunately, many companion planting benefits mentioned above have no scientific evidence to support them.
+For example, nothing proves that planting alliums next to beans will prevent the latter from growing.
+Yet, many gardeners reported doing just that with no problem.
 They had a great harvest from both.

 Click here to hear what other gardeners are saying.

-In my nine years of gardening, I found that using the companion plant chart as a guide and applying, as a rule, was rather stressful.
+In my nine years of gardening, I found that using the companion plant chart as a guide and applying it, as a rule, was somewhat stressful.
 Most of the pairs mentioned would not work in my growing zone.
-It is more useful to look at companion planting from the angle of intercropping.
+It is more helpful to look at companion planting from the angle of intercropping.